nemster/fund_manager/README.md

 - the amount of fund units burnt
 - the name of the DeFi protocols the withdraw happened from
 - the remaining value of the DeFi protocol it withdrew from
+- the new total value of the fund
 This method returns one or two buckets of coins used by a DeFi protocol or the requested coin.

 ```